zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/README.md

 **Getting Help During This Workshop**
 ![](images/README-9a67ec93.png)

-[**Cloud Customer Connect**](https://cloudcustomerconnect.oracle.com/resources/32a53f8587/summary) Forum for Autonomous Data Warehouse
+<a href="https://cloudcustomerconnect.oracle.com/resources/32a53f8587/summary" target="_blank">**Cloud Customer Connect**</a> Forum for Autonomous Data Warehouse
 If you have a question during this workshop then use the Autonomous Data Warehouse Forum to post questions, connect with experts, and share your thoughts and ideas about Oracle Autonomous Data Warehouse.

-Are you are completely new to the [Cloud Customer Connect](https://cloudcustomerconnect.oracle.com/resources/32a53f8587/summary) forums?
-Visit our forum  [Getting Started page](https://cloudcustomerconnect.oracle.com/pages/1f00b02b84) to learn how to best leverage community resources.
+Are you are completely new to the <a href="https://cloudcustomerconnect.oracle.com/resources/32a53f8587/summary" target="_blank">**Cloud Customer Connect**</a> forums?
+Visit our  <a href="https://cloudcustomerconnect.oracle.com/pages/1f00b02b84" target="_blank">Getting Started forum page</a> to learn how to best leverage community resources.

 **You are all set, let's begin!**